steven-kamanga/Brain/CONTRIBUTING.md

 - Make your changes and commit them to your branch
 - Push your branch to your GitHub repository
 - Open a pull request in the AI Dev.
 Tools repository and describe your changes in detail

-Please note that all code changes must adhere to our coding standards and be accompanied by unit tests.

 Thank you for contributing to AI Dev.
 Tools!